CAUSA/Frameshift/README.md

 Please cite the following articles if you use these programs:

-[1] Wang  , X., et al., The shiftability of protein coding genes: the genetic code was optimized for frameshift tolerating  .
+[1] Wang, X., et al., The shiftability of protein-coding genes: the genetic code was optimized for frameshift tolerating.
 January 23, 2015, PeerJ PrePrints

-[2] X. Wang, et al, Frameshifts and wild-type protein sequences are always highly similar because the genetic code is optimal for frameshift tolerance bioRxiv 067736; doi: https://doi.org/10.1101/067736
+[2] Wang, X., et al., Frameshifts and wild-type protein sequences are always highly similar because the genetic code is optimal for frameshift tolerance bioRxiv 067736; doi: https://doi.org/10.1101/067736

 [3] Freeland, S.J. and L.D.
 Hurst, The genetic code is one in a million.
 J Mol Evol, 1998.
 47(3): p.
 238-48.